epireve/um-research/project_plan.md

 - AI-assisted data enrichment and merging
 - Profile images extracted and properly stored
 - Documentation of the system architecture and data structure
+- Initial Next.js setup for the frontend
+- Component development has begun (SupervisorCard)
+- Project structure and code standards established

 ## Simplified To-Do List